API reference

 * Julia code in `test`: 5448 lines (39.5% of `test` + `src`)

-* documention in `docs`: 0 lines (0.0% of `docs` + `src`)
+* documentation in `docs`: 0 lines (0.0% of `docs` + `src`)

-* documention in README: 118 lines
+* documentation in README: 118 lines

 * has license(s) in file: MIT